 Moving through the exhibition, the viewers are invited to embark on a treasure hunt that recollects, through various media, childhood objects endearing to each artist.
 Wang Ziping’s (b.1995, China) latest sculpture edition is a fascinating totem pole that wields the seductive power of sugar-coated sweets and the magnetic fields of celestial bodies at once.
 Angela Yuen (b.1991, Hong Kong) carefully assembles found objects from vintage markets, a vestige from Hong Kong’s rapid urban development, and translates the familiar into a new Dada-ist dreamland that permeates love and nostalgia.
-Wang Wenting (b.1985, China) recalls the magical moments as a kid watching incandescent substance transforms in states and shapes in a smelting plant, which harks back to mankind’s earliest astonishment at alchemy.
+Wang Wenting (b.1985, China) recalls the magical moments as a kid watching incandescent substances transform in states and shapes in a smelting plant, which harks back to mankind’s earliest astonishment at alchemy.
 Ma Hailun (b.1992, China) infuses the audacity and theatricality of her practice of high-fashion photography into the representation of the people from her hometown Xinjiang, forming a refreshing language that unbashfully expresses the vernacular beauty.

 As the world gets ever more lost in translation in today’s Babel Tower of divided ideologies from social media, many artists resort to vocabularies of surrealism to form their personal gesticulation and connect with the viewers.
 In Aya Ito’s (b.1987, Japan) work, the figure enters a state of vacuum where rules of gravity and physical reality are distorted or even dispelled.
-Her canvas morphs into a psychological space, rich layered with possibilities.
+Her canvas morphs into a psychological space, richly layered with possibilities.
 Joyously waltzing with the endless whirls of destiny, the artist poses the question ‘Where am I going’ to her many selves in the parallel universes.
 Contrarily, the self is concealed in Lin Shan’s (b.1988, China) allegorical works.
 Having majored in fresco at the China Academy of Art and then received her master’s degree in painting from Accademia di Belle Arti di Venezia in Italy, Lin’s anthropomorphic depiction of objects explores the dilemma of rationality and desire.
 Painstakingly she slides the brush against shaped aluminium boards to create a silk-like surface with haptic details, rendering “portraits” of indoor flowers and still life against backgrounds of open wilderness, alluding to the lust for freedom and its impending punishment.

 In face of the grand torrents of history, trivialities of life seem so very vulnerable yet precious that can only be shielded and preserved by artistic geniuses.
 Cheung Sze Hin’s (b.1987, Hong Kong) and Stephen Wong’s (b.1986, Hong Kong) works are both powerful statements of the tenacity and healing power of art.
 While Cheung finds fleeting sparks of divinity through microscopic scenes of the forgotten and dilapidated, Wong unveils the majesty of nature by taking the viewers on an otherworldly hike through every detail from his visual memories and imagination.